-Unless you’ve been living under a rock, you’ve most likely heard of the awesome website called Kickstarter where people from all around the web can financially support projects that they’re interested in.
-These new products can include things like Android game consoles, eInk watches, and high-budget video games.
+Unless you’ve been living under a rock, you’ve probably heard of Kickstarter, where people from all around the web can financially support projects that they’re interested in.
+These products can include things like eInk watches, and high-budget video games or Android game consoles.

 Software projects (excluding games and some apps) tend to do poorly on Kickstarter.
 Part of the reason is, to be frank, a lack of good ideas.
 Ormr could be an exception.
 It’s an image editor that includes a smart undo/redo function that does not work chronologically.
 A user can perform 5 actions and then undo the first without undoing the other four.